 Some unpaid home sitting services for the elderly are available to provide companionship if the person is experiencing loneliness or isolation.
 These schemes are usually undertaken by trained volunteers who will visit the person’s home to spend time with them.

-In these instances, a volunteer will not usually provide care services such as Personal Care or administering medication.
+In these instances, a volunteer will not usually provide senior care services such as Personal Care or administering medication.
 Instead, they might provide valuable social engagement in the form of friendly conversations over a cup of tea, bonding over hobbies or other elderly activities, or assisting them out and about in the local community.

 Why would an older person need to use an elderly sitting service?